-In the proofs of Theorem 1 and 2 it was essential that full cycles of moves in a winning strategy-from a P-state to an O-state and back again to a P-state with an immediately responding move of O-correspond to a single inference step in LI'.
+To prove Theorem 1 it is essential that full cycles of moves in a winning strategy-from a P-state to an O-state and back again to a P-state with an immediately responding move of O-correspond to a single inference step in \mathbf{LI}' .
 However, even in sequentialized P-I-dialogues such cycles may be interrupted, not only by internal moves that refer to other component dialogues, but also by external moves.
 We therefore define a P-I-dialogue to be normal if the following condition holds.
 Every internal move that contains a P-move, indexed with ιk ,

-• either is the last move in the component dialogue referred to by ιk ,

-• or else is immediately followed by another internal move with a tk-indexed element.
+- either is the last move in the component dialogue referred to by tk, - or else is immediately followed by another internal move with a tk-indexed element.

-Remark 7: In combination with structural rule E (see Section II), the conditions for normality can be understood as the stipulation that the proponent of a parallel dialogue game is the sole 'scheduler'.
+Remark 5: In combination with structural rule E (see Section II), the conditions for normality can be understood as the stipulation that the proponent of a parallel dialogue game is the sole 'scheduler'.
 In other words-although P has no control over choices of O as long as they are immediate replies to her own previous move-P always determines at which dialogue component the game is to be continued.